input-output-hk/plutus-pioneer-program/docs/overview.rst

     across a large number of operators.

-    Although the frequency of rewards with a single SPO may be be lower, those size of those rewards will offset the lower frequency, and the overall annual return will be the same as with a larger pool (5-6% per annum).
+    Although the frequency of rewards with a single SPO may be be lower, those size of those rewards will offset the lower frequency, and the overall annual return will be the same as with any other operator (5-6% per annum).